 On February 1, 2019, PJM issued an incremental RFP for additional black start service in the BGE Zone.
 The RFP is a two stage process.
 Level one submissions were due February 25, 2019.
 On March 8, 2019, PJM notified participants if a level two response would be requested.
 Level two bidders were requested by PJM to provide their detailed proposals by May 1, 2019.
-PJM plans to complete the review of the level two proposals and issue an award by September 1, 2019.
+Bids have been received and PJM plans to complete the review of the level two proposals and issue an award by September 1, 2019.
 The expected in service date is April 1, 2021.